 - 14.1 All GSR's or Alternates; COASC Officers and Subcommittee Chairpersons are expected to submit a report to the COASC at each committee meeting.
-These reports must be legibly written or typed.
-These reprots should be submitted to the area secretary. - 14.2 Any and all motions contained within the body of a report will be dealt with in the appropriate area of New Business. - 14.3 Accounting of Operating Expenses and inventory, where applicable, shall be included in COASC Meeting Reports.
+These reports must be legibly written or typed. - 14.2 Any and all motions contained within the body of a report will be dealt with in the appropriate area of New Business. - 14.3 Accounting of Operating Expenses and inventory, where applicable, shall be included in COASC Meeting Reports.
 Annual accounting reports of operating funds shall be submitted at